confidencewoman/site/prologue-2-mayke.md

 ### <span style="color: rgb(109, 109, 109)">Codenames</span>

-"My _name_, first of all.
+“My _name_, first of all.
 Which neither of you bothered to ask, by the way; you’re terrible at flirting.
 I’m—”

 “No names!”
 Amaranth said sharply.
 “Once we’re into it, codenames only.
 We’ll handle that before we get much further.”